Liver Cancer Statistics

 An enlarged liver felt as a mass under the ribs on the right side, or an enlarged spleen felt as a mass under the ribs on the left side.

-Sources: American Cancer Society, American Society of Clinical Oncology, Center for Disease Control and Prevention, National Cancer Institute, National Institutes of Health © March 2022
+Sources: American Cancer Society, American Society of Clinical Oncology, Center for Disease Control and Prevention, Hepatitis B Foundation, National Cancer Institute, National Institutes of Health © May 2025